Lazio-R/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Objectives

-- Revenue Analysis - Calculate total sales, average transaction values, and average order sizes.
-- Visitor Trends: Identify peak hours, high-performing days, and unique visitor counts.
+- Overall Sales Performance: Calculate total revenue, sales and units sold across the three        store locations.
-- Store Performance: Compare sales performance across store locations.
+- Store Revenue Performance: Compare sales performance across store locations.
-- Product Insights: Evaluate product size preferences and identify top-selling items.
+- Product Perfomance: Evaluate product perfomance and identify top-selling items.
+- Store Perfomance: Evaluate product revenue contributions per store.
-- Category Contribution: Analyze category-wise sales distribution and contributions to total revenue.
+- Customer Activities: Analyze daily and monthly contribution activities to total revenue.
-- Visualize Trends: Enable visualization-ready data for further exploration.
-- Total revenue
-- Total revenue per store and per product
-- store perfomances
-- daily/weekly/monthly/year activities/performances
-- time_bucket
-- #spend trend
--
+- Recommendations: Provide recommendations on how to improve services and revenue.

 # Data Sources

--
+- BRIGHT COFFEE SHOP - Transformed data plus PivotTables.
+- Bright Coffee Shop Sales -Initial raw data.

 # Tools Used
-the
+The below tools were used to prepare the report:

-- Miro - For planning.
+-  Miro  For planning.
 - Snowflake - For SQL code.
 - Excel - For PivotTables and PivotCharts.
 - Canva - For presentation slides.

+# Recommendations

+- Consider weekly or monthly or yearly revenue targets.
+- Consider campaigns like buy one get one/specific free to boost product awareness.
+- Create a proper sit-in area and seasonal specials & promotions.
+- Offer loyalty programs, host events, improve customer service and promote the coffee shop on     social media to increase sales.